 This Agreement terminates upon the Employee's death.
-Notwithstanding any provision of the NSHE Code to the contrary, in addition to any benefits which may be paid to the estate of the deceased Employee from insurance, retirement or any other source, the University shall pay to the Employee's estate the Employee's salary through the day death occurred, plus any earned, accrued but unused annual leave, if applicable under University policies, together with one-twelfth of the Employee's base salary.
+Notwithstanding any provision of the NSHE Code to the contrary, in addition to any benefits which may be paid to the estate of the deceased Employee from insurance, retirement or any other source, the University shall pay to the Employee's estate the Employee's salary through the day death occurred, together with one-twelfth of the Employee's base salary.